 Although a combination of diet and exercise is the best approach for weight loss, cycling can help you burn calories.
 The faster you cycle, the more calories you’ll burn because your body uses more energy to pedal quicker.
 Specifically, intervals of high-intensity cycling can burn a significant number of calories in as little as 30 minutes.
 According to Harvard Health6, for a moderate 30-minute stationary bike workout, a person weighing 155 pounds can expect to burn about 250 calories.

-Stationary bike benefits and riding offers more than physical health benefits.
-It’s also a great way to reduce stress levels.
-Endorphins—the body’s feel-good chemical—are released when you exercise, helping you feel great post sweat-session.This calmness can last long after your workout is over, allowing you to handle stress in your everyday life better.
+Stationary bikes offer more than physical health benefits.
+Riding is also a great way to reduce stress levels.
+Endorphins—the body’s feel-good chemical—are released when you exercise, helping you feel great post sweat session.This calmness can last long after your workout is over, allowing you to handle stress in your everyday life better.

 Stationary bike riding is an excellent exercise for all fitness levels.
 Whether you want to work out at low intensity, moderate intensity or high intensity, whether you’re just starting or are a seasoned athlete, there’s a stationary bike that can accommodate your needs.
 It’s also an option for someone recovering from an injury who needs low-impact cardio exercise.